jdblischak/dsc-soneson-2013/README.md

 They didn't perform all possible combinations of data sets, methods, and scores.

+For the area under the ROC curve (Figure 1), they only used simulated data sets with differentially expressed genes and all 11 methods.

+* (b_1250_0, b_625_625, b_4000_0, b_2000_2000, s_625_625, r_625_625) ->
+(edgeR, DESeq, NBPSeq, TSPM, voom+limma, vst+limma, baySeq, EBSeq, ShrinkSeq, SAMseq, NOISeq) -> auc

 For measuring the type I error rate (Figure 3), they only used simulated data sets with no differentially expressed genes and methods that returned p-values.

 * (b_0_0, p_0_0, s_0_0, r_0_0) ->
 (edgeR, DESeq, NBPSeq, TSPM, voom+limma and vst+limma) ->
 type I error rate

 For the true false discovery rates (Figure 4), they only used simulated data sets with differentially expressed genes and methods that returned adjusted p-values.

 * (b_1250_0, b_625_625, b_4000_0, b_2000_2000, s_625_625, r_625_625) ->
 (edgeR, DESeq, NBPSeq, TSPM, voom+limma, vst+limma, baySeq, EBSeq, ShrinkSeq, SAMseq) ->